mdmorris/2DAlphabet/doxysetup/_1_prereq.md

 Getting Started {#getting-started}
 ===============

-\tableofcontents{html}
+\tableofcontents

 # Installation {#install}

-2D Alphabet can only be used in a CMSSW environment.
-The Higgs Analysis Combine Tool must be installed.
+2D Alphabet can only be used in a CMSSW environment where the Higgs Analysis Combine Tool must be installed.
 Please follow the instructions below to checkout a 2D Alphabet-friendly version of Combine.
 These instructions are based off of the [Combine documentation](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/)